wildtechgarden/wild-theme-shell-mod-hugo/SCRATCHPAD-WISHLIST.md

 * Archetypes need to include `default.html` for HTML content.
 * Functionality in render-X hooks should also be available to HTML content files via shortcodes.

+## Limit use of section/list pages with content

+* Content should be on regular pages.
+* Manual links to pages in a section on a regular page should be the default navigation targets rather than list pages in most cases.
+* Exceptions include situations like a list of blog posts, pages in a (taxonomy) term, and a paginated HTML sitemap.
+* Therefore we want menus that don't use e.g. `mainSections` or to set `mainSections` to an empty list so that we define the proper navigation targets.